skip to main content

 Computer Science Education in K-14 Settings

-6 units (2-2-2) | second, third terms
+6 units (2-2-2) | second term

 This course will focus on computer science education in K-14 settings.
 Students will gain an understanding of the current state of computer science education within the United States, develop curricula targeted at students from diverse backgrounds, and gain hands on teaching experience.
 Through readings from educational psychology and neuropsychology, students will become familiar with various pedagogical methods and theories of learning, while applying these in practice as part of a teaching group partnered with a local school or community college.
 Each week students are expected to spend about 2 hours teaching, 2 hours developing curricula, and 2 hours on readings and individual exercises.
 Pass/Fail only.
 May not be repeated.